cscart/docs/en/user_guide/manage_products/products/product_variations.rst

 #.
 Click **Add variations**.

 #.
 Enter a name of a feature in the **Create new products** tab.
+If a feature exists in your store, you'll be offered to use it.

    .. important::

-       Not all of the features are suggested.
-It depends on what **Purpose** has been specified in the features' settings.
+       Not all the features appear among suggestions.
+It depends on what **Purpose** has been specified in the :doc:`features' settings </user_guide/manage_products/features/feature_attributes>`.

    If the feature does not exist yet, click **Add** and specify one of the two **Purposes** for it.
 Specified purpose determines whether variations with different feature values will occupy separate positions in the list.

 #.
 Add **Variants** for your features.

+#.
+Click **Create**.
 The variations will be generated automatically.

    .. image:: img/add_new_variations.png
        :align: center
        :alt: Adding new variations from the product page

-#.
-Click **Create**.

 -----------------------------------------
 Сombining Products into a Variation Group
 -----------------------------------------

 Let's say you have imported products to your store, and now you want to put some of them in one group.
-It will allow your customers to choose a product while switching between the variations, and not to get confused with identical products with different feature variants.
+It will allow your customers to choose a product while switching between the variations, and not to get confused by identical products with different feature variants.
 To do this:

 #.
-Open the page of the product, then open the **Variations** tab.
+Open the **Variations** tab on the product editing page.

 #.
 Click **Add variations**.

 #.
-Specify the features that can generate variations.
-It helps to find the products with the same features, but with different variants.
+Go to the **Use existing products** tab.
+You can see all of the identical products here.

    .. important::

+       The list will display the products that meet three following conditions:

+       * same category;

+       * same features, but different variants;

-       To help the system select the products correctly, they must have the identical features.
-Also the appropriate **Purpose** must be specified in the features' settings.
+       * appropriate **Purposes** specified in the features' settings.

-#.
-Go to the **Use existing products** tab.
-You can see all of the identical pdoducts here.

    .. image:: img/use_existing_products.png
        :align: center
        :alt: Creating a new variation group based on the existing products